wyldbill/util-java-repeat/README.md

 # util-java-repeat
-a small utility library for repeating things
+a small java library for repeating things